 When you maintain a hospital, you likely will become close to your subordinates— and identify with them, and the difficulties of their job.
-For this reason, and an ability to hide behind being tired— substance abuse can often go unreported, or unrecognized for long periods of time.
+For this reason, and an ability to hide behind your fatigue— substance abuse can often go unreported, or unrecognized for long periods of time.
 However, unrecognized impaired physicians can cause serious damage to patients.

 WHAT TO DO IF YOU’RE A VICTIM OF IMPAIRED PHYSICIANS…